joeyjyyang/library-of-fundamentals/README.md

 ##### D-ary Heap Optimization
 - In Dijkstra's Algorithm, there are typically a lot more update operations (i.e. decrease key) to key-value pairs than there are dequeue removal operations.
-- The D-ary Heap is a Heap variant in which each node has D children.
+- The Min Indexed D-ary Heap is a Heap variant in which each node has D children.
 	- Speeds up decrease key operations at the expense of more costly removals.
 - In general, D = E / V is the best degree to use to balance removals against decrease key operations and optize Dijkstra's Algorithm, improving the time complexity to O(E * log(V)), which is especially better for dense graphs.